kidjp85/react-id-swiper/README.md

 | renderParallax     | function |                  | Render props function for parallax               |
 | getSwiper          | function |                  | Callback function that returns Swiper instance   |

-**If you want to use custom build swiper to reduce bundle size, you need to use extra props below.**
+**If you want to use Swiper custom build to reduce bundle size, you need to use extra props below.**

 # Custom build extra props